 The game of hockey is beginning to change.
 There are fewer fights, and fights are shorter.
 And hopefully the education about the dangers of head injuries will increase, as will the way head injuries and concussions are handled.
 In late 2016, members of Congress wrote a letter to the NHL commissioner, Gary Bettman, that in part said: “Despite this candid discussion …of the dangers of fighting and the related incidence of head injuries, the NHL continues to publicly deny a connection between head injuries and long-term complications, such as CTE.”

 Hopefully, as professional athlete lawsuits bring this problem to light, education and research will lead to fewer athlete head injuries (and ultimately fewer athletes experiencing neurodegenerative diseases) and better treatment options when athletes are injured.

-At Home Care Assistance, we help clients with Alzheimer’s disease and other forms of dementia improve the overall quality of their lives.
-One way we do this is by using our Cognitive Therapeutics Method (CTM), Using CTM, we work to help prevent the onset of cognitive decline in individuals who are cognitively healthy and to slow progression in those who are experiencing some form of mild cognitive impairment.
+, Using CTM, we work to help prevent the onset of cognitive decline in individuals who are cognitively healthy and to slow progression in those who are experiencing some form of mild cognitive impairment.
 One-on-one, personalized activities that can be done in the comfort of our clients’ homes promote sustained daily functioning and quality of life for individuals who want to take a proactive approach to the long-term brain health.